evanx/redex/README.md

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.

+Note that `npm` enables versioning via `package.json.`

 ## Messages

+The following is envisaged for messages, but is yet to be implemented.

+Messages can be versioned to enable new features, and deprecate old ones.
+Processors should specify the message versions they can handle, and reject newer messages if they have not been correctly updated.

-The structure of different message types can be defined i.e. which properties are mandatory/optional, and their types e.g. string/int/boolean, for assertions during testing, and automated error handling.
+The structure of different message types (and supported versions) can be defined i.e. which properties are mandatory/optional, and their types e.g. `string/int/boolean.` This is useful for assertions during testing, and automated error handling.

-Transformative processors can be used to coerce messages into the expected format.
+Transformative processors can be used to coerce messages into the expected format, or required version.

 ## Examples